Hope govt takes 'balanced approach' on AGR issue to ensure sector's long-term viability: Airtel

 A day after a panel of secretaries was formed to suggest ways to mitigate financial stress in the telecom sector, Bharti Airtel on Wednesday said it is in the best interest of all parties to formulate a "constructive mechanism" to ensure that large levies, including AGR, can be addressed in a "fair manner".
 Asserting that telecom operators in India have invested billions of dollars in developing the telecom sector and providing world-class services to customers, Sunil Mittal-led Airtel said the Supreme Court's decision comes at a time when the sector is facing severe financial stress.

-Senior leadership of Airtel, in an investor call on Wednesday, said the company is hopeful that the government will take a "balanced approach" on the AGR (Adjusted Gross Revenue) issue to ensure long term viability of the industry.
-"It is indeed in the best interest of all parties to formulate a constructive mechanism to ensure large levies including this one at hand can be resolve in a fair manner," Badal Bagri, chief financial officer of Bharti Airtel, said addressing the investor call.
+The senior leadership of Airtel, in an investor call on Wednesday, said the company is hopeful that the government will take a "balanced approach" on the AGR (Adjusted Gross Revenue) issue to ensure long term viability of the industry.
+"It is indeed in the best interest of all parties to formulate a constructive mechanism to ensure large levies including this one at hand can be resolved in a fair manner," Badal Bagri, the chief financial officer of Bharti Airtel, said addressing the investor call.

 Bharti Airtel Chairman Sunil Mittal and his brother Rajan Mittal had on Monday met Telecom Minister Ravi Shankar Prasad and Telecom Secretary Anshu Prakash in the aftermath of the October 24 Supreme Court order that accepted the government's way of calculating revenues of the companies, based on which statutory dues to exchequer are calculated.
 According to the DoT's calculations, Bharti Airtel faces a liability of around Rs 42,000 crore after including licence fees and spectrum usage charges, while Vodafone-Idea may have to pay about Rs 40,000 crore.

-The Committee of Secretaries, headed by Cabinet Secretary Rajiv Gauba, has been asked to examine "all aspects" of "financial stress" faced by service providers such as Bharti Airtel and Vodafone Idea Ltd and suggest measures to mitigate them, sources in the Department of Telecommunications (DoT) said.
+The Committee of Secretaries, headed by Cabinet Secretary Rajiv Gauba, has been asked to examine "all aspects" of "financial stress" faced by service providers such as Bharti Airtel and Vodafone Idea and suggest measures to mitigate them, sources in the Department of Telecommunications (DoT) said.
+Meanwhile, Airtel said that it has no plans to shut down its 2G network.

+The company, during the investor call, also stated that it does not want to look at temporary price movements triggered by regulatory changes but would rather look at more sustained price increases.
+Asked about Jio's new tariff, Bharti Airtel MD and CEO (India and South Asia) Gopal Vittal said, "We have maintained that tariffs are unsustainable and are low and must go up, so we welcome any move to increase tariffs."

+"We have historically been at a premium to our competition in pricing, and the only thing we would like to do is not look at temporary price movements led out of regulatory changes but look at more sustained price increases.
+The current move is a tariff only meant for off-net calling based on regulation, and if regulation were to unpeel then that tariff will go away," he said.
+Hence Airtel has not made any decision to respond accordingly, he added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)